Before learning how to set-up a Ticket activity, please make sure you have completed the following (wherever applicable):

 - Set the Start Date and End Date.

 - Configure the Ticket sales cut off time if necessary.
+This setting allows tickets to be sold after the activity has started up until the cut off time

 - Configure your Activity Time and Days.
 You have the ability to add activity time ranges if your activity starts at different times during different date bands.
 This is important to include if you are partnering with OTAs.